hellohaptik/chatbot_ner/docs/haptik_python_best_practices.md

 send_automated_reply(msg, True, False)
 ```
-The problem is that it’s easy to confuse the position of the two Boolean arguments that control sending typing indicator and sending msg to athena.
+The problem is that it's easy to confuse the position of the two Boolean arguments that control sending typing indicator and sending msg to athena.
 This can easily cause bugs that are hard to trackdown.
 To avoid this condition we should use keyword arguments.

 ```python
 def send_automated_reply(msg, should_type=True, send_athena=True):